-First and foremost, please contact the respective Department of International Affairs teams whose programme managers may contact your host institution and / or make a personal assessment of your situation.
+First and foremost, please contact the Office of International Affairs whose programme managers may contact your host institution and / or make a personal assessment of your situation.

 My host institution has switched to a pass/fail grading system.
 Will Sciences Po accept credits obtained in this form?